Shutterstock / marekuliasz

 While each type of winter squash is unique, the purchase and storage of all varieties is basically the same.
 Always choose a firm squash with no blemishes, bruises or soft spots.
 The skin should be dull, not glossy.
 The stem should be intact and the squash should feel heavy for its size.
 To prepare, the skin is usually removed with a knife or vegetable peeler, then the squash is cut in half and the seeds and fibers scooped out—although it can also be baked whole.
-One of the great advantages of winter squash is its long shelf life if stored properly.
+One of the great advantages of winter squash is its long shelf life, if stored properly.
 Store it whole in a cool, dry and well-ventilated space between 45 and 50 degrees.
 Once cut, cover tightly with plastic wrap and keep in the fridge for up to 5 days.
-Baked or steamed squash can be frozen for later use in soups, casseroles, breads, muffins and pies.
+Baked or steamed squash can be frozen for later use in soups, like these butternut squash soup recipes, casseroles, breads, muffins and pies.

 Here’s a brief overview of some of the most common varieties of winter squash.
 And don’t forget this handy cooking tip: You can substitute any sweet, orange-fleshed variety of winter squash for another.